 Red-teaming NSFW Image Classifiers as Text-to-Image Safeguards

 Not Safe for Work (NSFW) image classifiers play a critical role in safeguarding text-to-image (T2I) systems.
 However, a concerning phenomenon has emerged in T2I systems – changes in text prompts that manipulate benign image elements can result in failed detection by NSFW classifiers – dubbed “context shifts.”
-For instance, while a NSFW image of 🖼️a nude person in an empty scene can be easily blocked by most NSFW classifiers, a stealthier one that depicts 🖼️a nude person blending in a group of dressed people may evade detection.
-How to systematically reveal NSFW image classifiers’ failure against context shifts?
+For instance, while a NSFW image of “🖼️a nude person in an empty scene” can be easily blocked by most NSFW classifiers, a stealthier one that depicts “🖼️a nude person blending in a group of dressed people” may evade detection.
+We ask: how to systematically reveal NSFW image classifiers’ failure against such context shifts?

 Towards this end, we present an automated red-teaming framework that leverages a set of generative AI tools.
 We propose an exploration-exploitation approach: First, in the exploration stage, we synthesize a diverse and massive 36K NSFW image dataset that facilitates our study of context shifts.
 We find that varying fractions (e.g., 4.1% to 36% nude and sexual content) of the dataset are misclassified by NSFW image classifiers like GPT-4o and Gemini.
-Second, in the exploitation stage, we leverage these failure cases to train a specialized LLM that rewrites unseen seed prompts into more evasive versions, increasing the likelihood of detection evasion by up to 6 times. 🚨Alarmingly, we show these failures translate to real-world T2I(V) systems, including DALL-E 3, Sora, Gemini, and Grok, beyond the open-weight image generators used in our red-teaming pipeline.
-For example, querying DALL-E 3 and Imagen 3 with prompts rewritten by our approach increases the chance of obtaining NSFW images from 0% to over 44%.
+Second, in the exploitation stage, we leverage these failure cases to train a specialized LLM that rewrites unseen seed prompts into more evasive versions, increasing the likelihood of detection evasion by up to 6 times.
+Alarmingly, we show these failures translate to real-world T2I and even T2V systems like DALL-E 3, Sora, Nano Banana, and Veo 3 – beyond the open-weight image generators in our main study.
+For example, querying DALL-E 3 with prompts rewritten by our approach increases the chance of obtaining NSFW images from 0 to over 50%.